Meet the team

 David Barker – Chief Executive

-David joined us as our (part time) CEO in April 2019.
+David joined us part time as our CEO in April 2019.
 He has over 25 years’ experience in a variety of senior management and leadership roles within a number of UK charities – including the British Heart Foundation, Breakthrough Breast Cancer, RNID and the Scout Association.
 Prior to joining Youth Talk David was CEO of Crohn’s and Colitis UK where he led a significant programme of modernisation, change and growth, doubling the size of the organisation in his five-year tenure.
-David also runs his own Consultancy business helping charities of all sizes across the UK to develop, grow, prosper and Thrive.
-In his spare time David is a volunteer, a fundraiser and also is a Trustee for the Scouts.
+When not at Youth Talk David runs his three film and media businesses specialising in filming, production, aerial filming/photography and 3D immersive tours!
+In his spare time David is a volunteer, a fundraiser and also a Trustee for the Scouts.

 David describes himself as – Determined.
 Energetic.
 Short.